Why am I being charged?

-Proposition A proceeds provide for public safety improvements to existing park, recreation, and beach facilities; acquisition of additional park land and open space; construction and development of senior centers and at-risk-youth, acquisition and development of trails; restoration of rivers and streams, graffiti prevention, tree planting and other park & recreation enhancements.
+Revenue collected from Proposition A and Measure A provide for public safety improvements to existing park, recreation, and beach facilities; acquisition of additional park land and open space; construction and development of senior centers and at-risk-youth, acquisition and development of trails; restoration of rivers and streams, graffiti prevention, tree planting and other park & recreation enhancements.

 How can I have the assessment removed?